markstringer-dti/markstringer-dti.github.io/dti.md

 But there's a third reason.
 Software is magical and the way that people respond to it is magical.
 Put simply, people don't respond to working software in the way that they respond to feature lists or specifications.

 Think about it.
 Think about the pieces of software that you interact with every day.
 Are you thinking about them in terms of lists of features?
-Most probably when you're using some piece of software, you have other things on your mind.
-A funny joke that you want to share, a report that you want to write, a podcast that you want to listen to.
+When you're using some piece of software, you are using it to do something.
+You have other things on your mind.
+A funny joke that you want to share, a report that you want to write or a podcast that you want to listen to.

 And this, final reason is the main reason that it's useful, important and clever, whenever you can, to try to move a project towards delivering working software earlier rather than later.
 By doing this, by putting working software in the hands of the people who will use it, you start to solve the flowers vs fruit problem that we talked about in the last chapter.